pydantic/pydantic/docs/migration.md

 #### Required, optional, and nullable fields

-Pydantic V2 introduces stricter definitions for specifying if a field is `required` or `optional` – more closely matching the behavior `dataclasses`.
+Pydantic V2 changes some of the logic for specifying whether a field annotated as `Optional` is required (i.e., has no default value) or not (i.e., has a default value of `None`), and now more closely matches the behavior of `dataclasses`.

 In V2, fields are specified as follows: